saiyam1814/DevOpsRoadmap2022/Neji Lee/DAY 24 - 54/day 24.md

 1. Studied K8s architecture in more brief.
 >> What are clusters?
 >> POD, Nodes, also got to know more about differnent components of K8s architecture
-  >> Control plane, Kube schedular, Kubernetes API-service, control manager, etcd, kube-proxy, kubelet and docker engine
+  >> Control plane, Kube schedular, Kubernetes API-service, controller-manager, etcd, kube-proxy, kubelet and docker engine
 >> Role of differnent components in this architecture.

 2. Studied about docker volume and how to share it, topics covered